wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 ## Accounts Retrieval Endpoints

 In some banks, some PSUs may have a certain number of accounts, but not all accounts have the ability to be shared externally or to make a payment online.
-Therefore in a bank, the shareable account list and the payable account list can either be the same or different.
+Therefore, in a bank the shareable account list and the payable account list can either be the same or different.

 In the default WSO2 Open Banking UK Toolkit, at least two APIs are expected to return shareable and payable accounts.